gutmann/coarray_icar/README.md

 The following compilers are supported:
 - Intel Fortran Compiler Version 16.0.0 or later
-OR
+- [GNU Fortran Compiler] Version 6.3.0 (a regression prevents the use of later versions)
-- [GNU Fortran Compiler] Version 6.1.0 or later
+- Cray Fortran Compiler (untested)

-- GNU Makefile
+The following build software is supported:
 - [CMake] 3.7 or later (required for Fortran submodule support) OR
-- Cray Fortran Compiler (untested)
+- GNU Makefile

 Generating documentation
 ------------------------